 The Barbosa Law Firm, P. C. has been representing clients for over 30 years in the State of Texas.
 There is a common thread that makes up the most common questions when people call our offices requesting information on a Divorce.

 The most common issues in a divorce are issues regarding children.
 Most people make it an issue for various reasons.
 One parent will always assume that if they have the primary conservatorship of a child, they will not have to obligated to pay child support and medical support.
-Most of the parents who request primary custody do so because the best interest of their children are at the core of their action.
+Most of the parents who request primary custody do so because the best interest of their children is at the core of their actions.
 We understand that the conservatorship of a child brings with it a lot of responsibility and financial burden.
 However, most people that opt for fighting for primary conservatorship do so for the right reasons.

 However, we also get inquiries from parents who do not have the best interest of the children at heart.
 The majority of parents whom we advise against fighting for primary conservatorship of their children are fathers who believe that by them having the primary conservatorship of their children, they will not have an obligation to pay support both for the support of their children and for medical support.
 At our office, we screen out clients who have dubious objectives regarding the conservatorship of their children.
 We will always be straightforward and legally honest about fighting for primary conservatorship of children when the parent’s goals do not coincide with the best interest of the children.